 My favorite foods for hormone balance are healthy fats.
-Hormones are mostly made of fat, so we need to be getting enough

-  of these to keep us in check.
-Avocado, coconut, and grass fed butter are super fertility fats that provide the building

-  blocks for hormone production.
-On the other hand, a high sugar diet will cause your hormones to go into a state of

-  disarray so we want to avoid that as much as possible.
+Hormones are mostly made of fat, so we need to be getting enough of these to keep us in check.
+Avocado, coconut, and grass fed butter are super fertility fats that provide the building blocks for hormone production.
+On the other hand, a high sugar diet will cause your hormones to go into a state of disarray so we want to avoid that as much as possible.

 Each fertility hormone imbalance requires a different set of foods to bring back to balance.
-Want to gain some insight

-  to which of your hormones may need a little nourishing?
-Take my short quiz and get a personal email response from me

-  along with some tips on what to do.
+Want to gain some insight to which of your hormones may need a little nourishing?
+Take my short quiz to assess your hormones and fertility along with some tips on what to do.

 Age and Egg Health

 So many women I talk with are terrified that their age is affecting their fertility.
 And while it’s true that pregnancy rates do tend to go down with increased age, diet plays a really big part of whether or not we have “old eggs” or healthy eggs.
 I’ve seen enough women in their 20s diagnosed with low ovarian reserve to know that it’s not always about how many birthdays you've had.

 In order to prevent premature aging and turn back the clock for your age and thus fertility, you want to make sure you’re getting a hefty dose of antioxidants.
 As with basically every other part of our body, free radicals will damage and age our eggs.
 So getting antioxidants from brightly colored fruits and vegetables, with a special focus on Vitamin C foods (citrus, broccoli, berries etc).
 And just like with hormone balance, healthy fats and low sugar is an absolute necessity.

 Your eggs (as well as your hormones) are also sensitive to chemicals in our food and environment, and this can be a big one.
 Read more about what to avoid and some supplements for women over 35 here.